CANOE SLALOM

 3. All buoyancy vests, spray decks and helmets will be supplied.

-4. Paddlers will use surfski-style kayaks (open top) provided by organisers.
+4. Paddlers will use slalom kayaks provided by organisers.
 Paddles and PFDs will also be provided.

 5. Shoes are permitted in kayaks.